Boundary critical phenomena in the quantum Ashkin-Teller model: Boundary conditions at the Z4 -parafermion point

 By simple substitution with the corresponding compactification radius $r=\frac{\sqrt{6}}{2}$, we obtain the following results:

 We found that our results agree with the identification made in Ref.~\cite{Picco_2010}.
-We see that the free and antipodal two-state mixed boundary conditions are not W-symmetry preserving boundary conditions, which is consistent to that $\mathbb{Z}_4$-parafermion model is anomalous~\cite{PhysRevB.110.045118}.
-The rest two W-symmetry preserving boundary conditions can be identified with the $\mathbb{Z}_2$-orbifold boundary states $\ket{D_O(\frac{\pi}{3}/\frac{2\pi}{3})}$.
+We see that the free and antipodal two-state mixed boundary conditions are not W-symmetry preserving boundary conditions, which is consistent with the fact that the $\mathbb{Z}_4$-parafermion model is anomalous~\cite{PhysRevB.110.045118}.
+The remaining two W-symmetry preserving boundary conditions can be identified with the $\mathbb{Z}_2$-orbifold boundary states $\ket{D_O(\frac{\pi}{3}/\frac{2\pi}{3})}$.
 Surprisingly, these are the boundary conditions that are mapped to the antipodal two-state mixed boundary conditions $AC/BD$ under the KW transformation.

 \end{appendix}